Explore health content from A to Z.

 I need information about...

 A hard blow can break a bone in your toe or finger.
 Broken bones are also known as fractures.
 Even minor fractures need medical care.
-Without treatment, they may heal crooked, stiff, or with other problems.
+Without treatment, they may heal crooked, remain stiff, or develop other problems.

 You may not always know when you have a fractured toe or finger.
 Apply ice to the injury right away.
 Then, seek medical care if: